Website accounts are available to all Lafayette College students and employees.

 • Courses/Class projects

-Website types
+Website Types

 How a site is designed and developed, its web address, and how it will be linked to from the College website depend on the site’s function.

 • Departments/Offices: Official divisions, departments, programs, and offices will be provided with a WordPress theme that conveys the site’s official College affiliation.
-The sites have Lafayette subdomain web addresses (e.g., engineering.lafayette.edu, govlaw.lafayette.edu) and are hosted on forge.lafayette.edu.
+The sites have Lafayette subdomain web address (e.g., engineering.lafayette.edu, govlaw.lafayette.edu) and are hosted on forge.lafayette.edu.

 • Student organizations/College committees: Sites for student organizations and College committees are expected to represent the organization as a whole.
 Although pages on the site may be developed by any member(s) of the organization, the organization president or committee chair will be responsible for all content.
 These sites reside on sites.lafayette.edu and will have addresses that identify the organization or committee (e.g., sites.lafayette.edu/asb, sites.lafayette.edu/squash).